34th Toronto International Film Festival Coverage: Day Four

 Speaking of Festival regulars, Atom Egoyan brought his Chloe to Roy Thomson Hall along with stars Julianne Moore and Amanda Seyfried.
 Moore plays a woman who suspects her husband (Liam Neeson) is cheating and hires an escort to test his fidelity.
 Sadly this film will always include the footnote that Neeson was working on it when he heard about the Mont Tremblant accident that killed his wife, Natasha Richardson.

-Drew Barrymore, Ellen Page, Kristen Wiig and a team of other stars took to the carpet for Drew’s directorial debut Whip It.
-Juno’s Ellen Page plays Bliss Cavendar, a small-town misfit who rebels against her mothers wish for her to be in beauty pageants and ends up finding her niche as a member of a roller derby team.
+Drew Barrymore, Elliot Page, Kristen Wiig and a team of other stars took to the carpet for Drew’s directorial debut Whip It.
+Juno’s Elliot Page plays Bliss Cavendar, a small-town misfit who rebels against her mothers wish for her to be in beauty pageants and ends up finding her niche as a member of a roller derby team.

 The biggest screams of the night, however, seemed to be reserved for the arrival of Oprah at the screening of Precious: Based on the Novel Push by Sapphire.
 Ms. Winfrey was joined by Mariah Carey, Mary J. Blige, Sherri Shepperd, Paula Patton and the film’s effervescent star, Gabourey ‘Gabby’ Sidibe.
 The carpet also included the film’s director, Lee Daniels, and an unexpected visit by Robert De Niro.